 Russell Crowe explained why he said yes to the film: "They said, 'It's a 100-million-dollar film.
 You're being directed by Ridley Scott.
 You play a Roman General.'
 I've always been a big fan of Ridley's."

 Ricardo Cruz, horse stunt specialist, took the white horse Montero that Russell Crowe rode to The Texas Hollywood Studios, Tabernas, Almeria, Spain to be used as Captain Grisham's horse in the TV series Queen of Swords (2000) for which he was the series horse stunt coordinator.

-The death and vision of General Maximus influenced similar scenes in 2009's "Kirot" and 2012's "Hirokin".
-In "Kirot", a dying Galia (Olga Kurylenko) dies from her gunshot wound and has a vision, which she is standing a field and sees her daughter on the other side waving back at her and in "Hirokin", Hirokin (Wes Bentley) dies, when he fights and defeats The Griffin (Julian Sands) and has a vision, which he is walking through a field.
+The death and vision of General Maximus influenced similar scenes in The Assassin Next Door (2009) and Hirokin: The Last Samurai (2012).
+In the former, a dying Galia (Olga Kurylenko) dies from her gunshot wound and has a vision, which she is standing a field and sees her daughter on the other side waving back at her and in the latter, Hirokin (Wes Bentley) dies, when he fights and defeats The Griffin (Julian Sands) and has a vision, which he is walking through a field.

 The trivia items below may give away important plot points.

 The real-life Commodus was in fact the only Roman Emperor in history to fight as a gladiator in the arena.
 However, he did it several times, not just once.
 Also, he was not killed in the arena but was strangled in his dressing room by an athlete named Narcissus.